top of page

 It reminds us of “all that is” and “limitless potential."
 White is the backdrop for wondrous creativity or so luminous it can blind us.

-In our Soul Colors we can observe where white (0) may be.
+We can observe where white (0) may be in our Soul Colors.

 White can amplify the colors around it, strengthening and making them center stage.
 Or white can dilute colors and diminish those traits.

-White offers unlimited possibilities but is unforgiving as it bears all of our blemishes.
+White offers unlimited possibilities but is unforgiving as it bears all our blemishes.

-Either way, mighty white helps us find our truth and dazzles us in its intensity!
+Either way, mighty white helps us find our truth and dazzles us with its intensity.

 *Photos courtesy of Unsplash.com